MADIDI NATIONAL PARK – BOLIVIA

 15:30: In the afternoon, you can choose between two options available.
 The first is learning how to make traditional handicrafts, such as rings, necklaces, bracelets and earrings.
 Assisted by your guide, and using seeds from the rainforest, you can spend time creating your own jungle souvenir.
 Alternatively, you can go on a short walk along the Dati Trail and Almendrillo Trail to a salt lick frequently visited by Red Howler Monkeys.
 You will return on the Mapajo Trail and have time to relax before dinner.

 19:30 For dinner, you will sample the local dish “Dunucuabi” (catfish wrapped in leaves).
-After eating, guides can optionally chat to you about their ancestral history and explain more about the local Uchupiamonas and Tacana cultures.
+After eating, guides can optionally chat to you about their ancestral history and explain more about the Uchupiamonas local culture.

 Day 3: (Alternative option) Lake Santa Rosa – Madidi National Park